 - Organizations will have no worries about the day-to-day costs of doing business.

-- India offers cost-effective manufacturing, food, transportation, and labor.
+- Companies registered in India enjoy cost-effective manufacturing, food, transportation, and labor.

 - Besides, India’s dynamic development and growth make it an excellent location for many businesses and investors.

-- India has created an attractive tax structure by decreasing corporation tax rates to:
+- In order to attract more companies to register in India, the government has created an attractive tax structure by decreasing corporation tax rates to:

 - ➔ 22% (down from 30%) for existing companies and